On Jacobians of geometrically reduced curves and their N\'eron models: Semi-factorial models of geometrically integral curves

 Now condition (i) from Proposition \ref{strongembresprop} is already satisfied (otherwise we would have to blow up points on the special fibre to obtain a divisor with strict normal crossings).
 However, condition (ii) is not satisfied.
-Proposition \ref{exactsequenceProp} gives us an exact sequence which induces an isomorphism
+Proposition \ref{exactsequenceProp} gives us an exact sequence which induces an isomorphism In particular, $\mathscr{C}$ is not Néron-Picard.
+Now we proceed as described above: let $\widetilde{\mathscr{C}}$ be the model of $\Ps^1_K$ obtained by blowing up the north and south pole of the special fibre of $\Ps^1_R.$ Let $\mathscr{C}'$ be the model obtained by the push-out